devopness/devopness/docs/servers/ssh-into-server.md

     ssh devopness@192.0.2.1
     ```
     > This should give you shell access to your remote server hosted at the IP address, logged in as user `devopness`
+1. Run commands on your server, e.g: `htop`
 1. Run command `logout`, to close connection.